 • Before you fly:

-If you have a hearing impairment and need help while flying with Emirates, it’s recommended to notify the airline during booking or contact them at least a few days before your flight.
-Their team will ensure that they will arrange the necessary support in advance.
+If you have a hearing impairment and need help while flying with Emirates, you should notify the airline during booking or contact them at least a few days before your flight.
+Their team will ensure that they arrange the necessary support in advance.

 Passengers traveling from the USA or Canada can conveniently use the TTY (text telephone) service for communication by dialing 1‑888‑320‑1576.
 Emirates aims to provide a smooth and comfortable travel experience for all passengers, including those with hearing disabilities.